 This would mean the world to our family.
 His fear is that due to his illness, he won’t be around to watch the boys grow up; dialysis is taxing on his body and shortens a patients’ lifespan.
 Although transplant is not a cure, it is easier on the body than dialysis and could lengthen his lifespan.
 I need him to be here for this crazy journey of parenthood, and the boys need their Daddy.

 Our daddy needs a kidney.”

 This story was submitted to Love What Matters by Laura English, 35, of Bellmawr, New Jersey.
-She posts updates on her husband’s kidney search on their Facebook and Instagram pages.
+She posts updates on her husband’s kidney search on their Facebook page.
 Submit your story here, and be sure to subscribe to our best love stories here.

 Do you know someone who could benefit from this story?
 Please SHARE on Facebook to make them aware there is a community of support available.